Performance and Lecture Series

 Our ensembles perform a wide variety of music, including Western art music, jazz, folk music, popular music, and music of non-Western cultures.
 Several ensembles make recordings and take part in tours to foreign countries.

-Our guest artists series such as the Jazz Seminar and Concert and Music on the Edge give students and the community the experience of seeing and hearing performers who are leaders in their respective genres.
-Visiting performers often share their ideas and motivations through workshops, lectures, and informal chats before or after concerts.
+Our guest performance and lecture series give students and the community the opportunity to engage with scholars and performers who are leaders in their respective genres and areas of research as they share their ideas and motivations through concerts, workshops, lectures, and informal chats.

 Ensembles